Wie is de Mol? (Dutch TV series) season 25: Episode 5

 Candidates board one of seven scooters to be driven to their location for the assignment.
 Unbeknownst to candidates, the scooter they choose also determine their groups.

 The four candidates who select a motorcycle containing a notebook are taken to four temples around Angkor.
 At each temple, they have the option to be shown one, two, or three Apsara dance moves which they must note down.
 They then face a challenge at the temple to earn money for the pot.
 The challenge's difficulty and reward depend on the number of moves they choose to see: one move is the easiest and earns €100; two moves earn €250; three moves is the most difficult and earns €500.

 Meanwhile, the remaining three candidates attend a lesson to learn 15 Apsara dance moves, some of which they must later perform at a theater.
 The number of moves they must perform is equal to the number of moves the four candidates chose to study at the temples.
 If they perform all the moves to the satisfaction of a judge, €2,000 is added to the pot.
 If any moves are incorrect, the four non-performing candidates have the chance to salvage €500 by identifying which moves were incorrectly performed.

-€750 was earned for the pot.